thundercore/developers-portal/docs/support-center/faqs/general.md

 ThunderCore Hub is a secure and easy to use crypto wallet with full DApp browser capability.
 Manage your assets and experience the fast, scalable, user-centric Web3 decentralized apps made only possible on ThunderCore's high performance blockchain.
 [Learn more](https://www.thundercore.com/thundercore-hub/) about ThunderCore Hub.

 ## What is the roadmap for ThunderCore?
-Please check out it on our official site [here](https://www.thundercore.com/roadmap/).
+Please check it on our official site [here](https://www.thundercore.com/roadmap/).

 ## How fast is ThunderCore?
 ThunderCore offers confirmation time of 1-2 seconds.
 ThunderCore achieved a peak transactions per second of over 4,000.
 You can see live activity and performance on [ThunderScan](https://scan.thundercore.com).